mae92/MutantHuntWGS/README.md

         3. I suggest making copies of your FASTQ files rather then renaming the originals in case a mistake is made during the renaming process

-## Installing Docker, Building and Running the Container
+## Installing Docker

-1. Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer
+Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer

-2. Open the terminal

-3. Set working directory to /Analysis_Directory/MutantHunter-master/DockerFile by typing `cd /Analysis_Directory/MutantHunter-master/DockerFile`

-4. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunter - < Dockerfile-MutantHunter` If you are promted for a password (by sudo) just type in your computer password.

-5. Run this command to get info on the container you just built: `docker image ls`

-6. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/MutantHunter/Analysis_Directory mutant_hunter`

 More infromation about how to work with Docker Containers can be found here: https://docs.docker.com

+## Building and Running the Container

+1. Open the terminal

+2. Set working directory to /Analysis_Directory/MutantHunter-master/DockerFile by typing `cd /Analysis_Directory/MutantHunter-master/DockerFile`

+3. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `docker build -t mutant_hunter - < Dockerfile-MutantHunter` If you are promted for a password (by sudo) just type in your computer password.

+4. Run this command to get info on the container you just built: `docker image ls`

+5. Run this command to run the container `sudo docker run -it -v /Users/mitchellellison/Desktop/Analysis_Directory:/MutantHunter/Analysis_Directory mutant_hunter`

 ## Running Mutant Hunter

+1. From within the Docker conatiner navigate to the directory containing the MutantHunter software by running the following command `cd /Users/mitchellellison/Desktop/Analysis_Directory/MutantHunter-master/MutantHunter_Code`

+2. Use the following command to make sure MutantHunter.sh is executable `chmod 777 MutantHunter.sh`

+3. Run MutantHunter by running the code below.

+        `./MutantHunter.sh \
+            -n WT_one_million \
+            -g /MutantHunter/Analysis_Directory/MutantHunter-master/S_cerevisiae_Bowtie2_Index_and_FASTA/genome \
+            -f /MutantHunter/Analysis_Directory/MutantHunter-master/S_cerevisiae_Bowtie2_Index_and_FASTA/genome.fa \
+            -r single \
+            -s 10 \
+            -p /MutantHunter/Analysis_Directory/MutantHunter-master/S_cerevisiae_Bowtie2_Index_and_FASTA/ploidy_n1.txt \
+            -d /MutantHunter/Analysis_Directory/My_Analysis \
+            -o /MutantHunter/Analysis_Directory/MutantHunter_Output_for_SUP22_vs_WT_one_million_reads_each`